 You’ll also earn 6% cash back on select U.S. streaming subscriptions with the Blue Cash Preferred, 3% cash back on transit and at U.S. gas stations and 1% on all other purchases.
 But if you’d prefer a card that never has an annual fee, the Blue Cash Everyday® Card from American Express might be the better choice.
 It offers less in cash back and has a smaller welcome offer, but it could make sense if you don’t spend that much on groceries each year.

-United Quest Card: Best for United Airlines
+United Quest Card: Best for United flights

-The United Quest Card does come with a $250 annual fee, but there are a number of benefits that can help offset the fee a good chunk of the cost, including up to $125 in statement credits for United purchases charged to your card.
+The United Quest Card does come with a $250 annual fee, but there are a number of benefits that can help offset a good chunk of that cost, including up to $125 in statement credits for United purchases charged to your card.
 This is a yearly benefit — available every 12 months from the date you first open the card — and if you can use all $125 in credits each year, you’re effectively knocking off half of the $250 annual fee.

 Also, starting at your first anniversary as a card holder — meaning one year after you were approved for the card — and each year thereafter, you’ll get 5,000 United miles back when you redeem your miles for a United- or United Express-operated flight, regardless of the number of miles redeemed.
 You can even earn this mileage rebate twice per year.